How Long Can a UPS Last Without Power? A Runtime and Sizing Guide for SMBs

 Before the next outage, three items belong in your IT runbook:

-That information belongs in the IT runbook alongside the broader disaster recovery plan, not in someone’s email drafts.
+That information belongs in the IT runbook alongside the broader disaster recovery plan, not buried in someone’s email drafts.

-For SMBs running critical operations on-premises, connecting a tested UPS shutdown workflow to a scheduled backup cycle is the most direct way to prevent a power event from becoming a data loss event.
+For SMBs running critical systems on-premises, connecting a tested UPS shutdown workflow to a scheduled backup cycle is the most direct way to prevent a power event from becoming a data loss event.
 The UPS buys the time the backup needs to finish.

 When the UPS, backup schedule, and recovery plan are tested together rather than maintained in isolation, a power outage becomes a recoverable event rather than an emergency.